Emily Krieger is an award-winning writer, editor, and fact-checker specializing in children’s content and science.

 She is the author of more than a dozen books published by National Geographic Kids, including the award-winning Myths Busted!.
 She has also studied Ebola and SARS outbreaks for David Quammen’s award-winning book Spillover, fact-checked the capital of Kyrgyzstan and other countries for the National Geographic Bee, fact-checked feature articles and departments for National Geographic magazine, and edited Science News and Science News for Students.

-Emily feels very lucky to live and work in Seattle, where in addition to writing, she enjoys jogging, yoga, gardening, bird-watching, mushroom foraging, exploring by bike, and all things weird.
+Emily feels lucky to live and work in Seattle, with its many opportunities to enjoy the outdoors and all things odd.
 She serves on the board of Seattle Audubon.

 Please click here for more details about her work.